Complete non-ambiguous trees and associated permutations: new enumerative results: Preliminaries

 \subsection{Complete non-ambiguous trees and associated permutations}

 In this section we define (complete) non-ambiguous trees and introduce their associated permutations.
-Non-ambiguous trees were orignially introduced by Aval \textit{et al.}\ in~\cite{ABBS} as a special case of the tree-like tableaux from~\cite{ABN}.
+Non-ambiguous trees were originally introduced by Aval \textit{et al.}\ in~\cite{ABBS} as a special case of the tree-like tableaux from~\cite{ABN}.

 \begin{definition} A \emph{non-ambiguous tree} (NAT) is a filling of an $m \times n $ rectangular grid, where each cell is either dotted or not, satisfying the following conditions. \begin{enumerate} \item Every row and every column contains at least one dotted cell. \item Aside from the top-left cell, every dotted cell has either a dotted cell above it in the same column, or a dotted cell to its left in the same row, but not both. \end{enumerate} \end{definition}